 B. Forgiveness was taught emphatically by Jesus, (Matthew 18:21-35).
 Note that the first man’s forgiveness was contingent upon his willingness to forgive the man who owed him a much less sum of money.
 See that his failure to forgive nullified his own forgiveness.
 God will deal with us the same way we deal with those who offend us.

 C. How many times ought we to forgive?
 Limitless, (Matthew 18:21).
 How many times do you want God to forgive you?
 Paul emphasized the need for forgiveness.
 Colossians 3:13 “Bear with each other and forgive whatever grievances you may have against one another.
 Forgive as the Lord forgave you.”
 He who refuses to forgive destroys the bridge over which he may one day have to cross.

 A. Not a semantic debate over Eternal Security; not an issue.
-If you stop living for God you set in motion a scenario which removes God’s hand of blessing from your life.
+If you stop living for God you set in motion a scenario that removes God’s hand of blessing from your life.
 King David said, “If I regard iniquity in my heart, the Lord will not hear me.”
+(Psalm 66:18)

 B. Isaiah quoted God, “But your iniquities have separated between you and your God, and your sins have hidden his face from you.”
 (Isaiah 59:2) King Solomon said “The way of transgressors is hard” (Proverbs 13:15)

 C. Consider the Prodigal Son, (Luke 15:11-32).
 His way became a difficult road away from his Father.